 TO BE PUBLISHED November 2024

-Starting from: £99 + VAT
+£99 + VAT

 Format: DOWNLOADABLE PDF

 It will be a timely opportunity for stakeholders and policymakers to discuss the future direction of policy and priorities for investment, productivity and sector growth.
-Delegates will also examine the Government’s plans to implement advertising restrictions of HSFF foods on TV and online, including a 9pm watershed to help to tackle childhood obesity.
+Delegates will also examine the Government’s plans to implement advertising restrictions for HSFF foods on TV and online, including a 9pm watershed to help tackle childhood obesity.

 Sessions look at policy options for improving the food environment, transparency and standards, and plans for legislation around the restrictions on HFSS and ultra-processed food and the sale of high caffeine energy drinks to children set out in the King’s Speech.
+Further discussion will consider Lord Darzi’s Independent Investigation of the National Health Service in England, which highlighted how bold action has been lacking on tackling obesity and the need for further regulation of the food industry, as well as wider Government plans to move towards a prevention healthcare model and to introduce free breakfast clubs for primary school children in 2025.

 As the Government seeks to establish a new veterinary agreement with the EU, the conference will also be an opportunity to assess priorities for improving the trading environment for businesses.
 Areas for discussion include options in the short-term for addressing border control and export challenges for businesses, alongside the long-term vision for supporting businesses trading in the EU and accessing opportunities in new markets.
 Further sessions will consider options for protecting and improving animal health and welfare standards in the UK as part of trade deals, as well as the future for information on food labels and consumer priorities going forward.